-The BGP protocol, as defined by RFC 4271 [RFC4271] is used by a number of Community Networks, because of its well-studied behavior and scalability.
+The Border Gateway Protocol (BGP), as defined by [RFC4271] is used by a number of Community Networks, because of its well-studied behavior and scalability.

-For similar reasons, smaller networks opt to run the OSPF protocol, as defined by RFC 2328 [RFC2328].
+For similar reasons, smaller networks opt to run the Open Shortest Path First (OSPF) protocol, as defined by [RFC2328].